Skip to main content

 • defer payments,

-• reduced repayments - which may included an interest-only period,
+• reduced repayments – which may include an interest-only period,

 • interest-only repayments,